 Let’s face it, writing emails are a part of life.
-It’s hard enough finding time to write them, but what’s more annoying is having to chase them up because the person whom you've sent it has yet to reply.
+It’s hard enough finding time to write them but what’s more annoying is having to chase them up because the person that you've sent it to has yet to reply.

 We've put together this quick 5-point checklist of things you can do right now to get people to respond in a timely manner.

 1 - Make sure they know its urgent

 This may sound obvious, but a lot of times emails don't get a prompt response because although the recipient knows you want a response, they have a million other things to do.
 Whenever possible be clear when you need their reply, or include in the subject "Important", "Urgent", or "Response needed".
 You need to make sure you convey the urgency otherwise they (humans being lazy) leave it, as your email is just one among many others.

 Don't put everyone into the "To" Field, instead if other people are involved make sure you add them as CC.
 Quick reply rates go up when one or 2 people are in the CC, as we tend to respond faster to an email sent to multiple people.
 It acts like a form of peer pressure and is more likely to get a response due them being under the spotlight amongst their peers.

 3 - Keep it short, simple, and relevant